5 Steps to Boost App Downloads with Localization!

 Here is our 5-Step strategy to localize your app/game:

-The first step in building an effective app localization requires doing an in-depth analysis of the trends and cultural differences in the regions you are targeting.
+The first step in building an effective app localization requires doing an in-depth analysis of the trends and cultural differences in the country you are targeting.
 This ensures that the creatives and text convey the intended message.
 Localizing your app/game well will make it resonate with the target users and generate more downloads and positive reviews but a poorly localized one can have the opposite effect, which makes the research part extremely important.

 Once you’ve made your research, it’s time to create your semantic dictionary: a big bulk list of keywords (about 100-200 per app/country/language).